OxideMod/Oxide.Docs/docs/glossary.md

 Extensions are generally large projects which add functionality to Oxide or make substantial changes to a server.
 Unlike plugins, extensions typically modify core functionality or add significant features to the Oxide framework itself.

-### Plugins

-Plugins are self-contained bits of code written in C# which modify game server behavior.
-Plugins hook into game events, add commands, and can make a wide range of changes to how a game server functions.

 ## Plugin Development

 ### CovalencePlugin